nanit/config-server/README.md

 # ConfigServer

-The simplest way to store YAML configuration and server it over HTTP
+The simplest way to store YAML configuration and serve it over HTTP

 ## Installation